emilychai1/testrepo/README.md

 # testrepo
-Coursera GitHub Lab  - Getting Started
+Coursera GitHub Lab 1 - Getting Started

+## Editing the file

+It is a markdown file in this repository.